 The VYCC does not have current plans to develop or maintain any trails that cross neighboring

 landowner’s property lines.
-The one exception to this rule is the Vermont Association of Snow Traveler’s
+The one exception is the Vermont Association of Snow Traveler’s

 (VAST) trail, which crosses VYCC Property.
 The VYCC has had a history of granting VAST permission to